$SU(3)_C\times SU(3)_L\times U(1)_X$ model from $SU(6)$: Unification of gauge couplings

 In our model, we get

 To make gauge couplings unify at the GUT scale, we add two fermion multiplets, $FA$ and $FA^\prime$, as well as two scalar multiplets, $SA$ and $T^\prime$ in high scale.
 The details are

 $FA$ and $FA'$ can decay via the Yukawa coupling terms $FA f_i (T')^*$, $FA' f_i (T')^*$, $FA f'_i (T')^*$, and $FA' f'_i (T')^*$.
 In principle, we can introduce the $Z_2$ symmetry where $FA$, $FA'$, and $(T')^*$ are odd while all the other particles are even.
 Thus, the lightest particle of $FA$, $FA'$, and $(T')^*$ can be a dark matter candidate.
-In addition, $SA$ can decay into the SM quarks only at non-renormalizable level, for example, $SA F_iu_{Rj}^cT_u/M_*$, $SA F_id_{Rj}^cT_d/M_* $, and $SA F_iD_{Rj}^cT /M_* $.
+In addition, $SA$ can decay into the SM quarks only at nonrenormalizable level, for example, $SA F_iu_{Rj}^cT_u/M_*$, $SA F_id_{Rj}^cT_d/M_* $, and $SA F_iD_{Rj}^cT /M_* $.
 Thus, we have two cases.
 First, $SA$ can be a dark matter candidate if $Z_2$ symmetry is imposed to forbid $SA$ decaying to quarks.
 We will leave this part of work in the future.
-For simplicity, we make all the particles beyond the SM take part in the RGE running at the energy scale of 2~TeV, then the gauge coupling unification can be satisfied with accuracy of $0.65\%$ at the energy scale of $5.2\times 10^{16}GeV$, which is shown in FIG.~\ref{uni1}.
+For simplicity, we make all the particles beyond the SM take part in the RGE running at the energy scale of 2~TeV, then the gauge coupling unification can be satisfied with accuracy of $0.65\%$ at the energy scale of $5.2\times 10^{16}GeV$, which is shown in Fig.~\ref{uni1}. {We define the accuracy of gauge coupling unification as $|\alpha^{-1}_X(\mu^\prime)-\alpha^{-1}_C(\mu^\prime)|/\alpha^{-1}_C(\mu^\prime)$ with $\mu^\prime$ satisfying $\alpha^{-1}_X(\mu^\prime)=\alpha^{-1}_L(\mu^\prime)$, which is different from our choice of the accuracy of unification of gauge couplings in Fig.~\ref{uni1} and Fig.~\ref{uni2}.
+Assuming all the new particles beyond the SM have universal mass around the energy scale of $\mu_0$, we present the relation of the accuracy of gauge coupling unification and $\mu_0$ in Fig.~\ref{uni3}. $\mu_0$ needs to be smaller than 12 TeV to achieve the gauge coupling unification with an accuracy better than $3\%$, which implies that the mass of the dark matter candidate needs to be smaller than 12 TeV. }

-Alternatively, to make $SA$ deday, we can add two fermion multiplets in $6$ and $\bar{6}$ representation of the $SU(6)$ gauge group respectively, then the gauge coupling unification can be satisfied with accuracy of $0.68\%$ at the energy scale of $6.2\times 10^{16}GeV$, which is shown in Fig.~\ref{uni2}.
+Alternatively, to make $SA$ decay, we can add two fermion multiplets in $6$ and $\bar{6}$ representation of the $SU(6)$ gauge group respectively, then the gauge coupling unification can be satisfied with accuracy of $0.68\%$ at the energy scale of $6.2\times 10^{16}GeV$, which is shown in Fig.~\ref{uni2}.
 Also, we make all the particles beyond the SM take part in the RGE running at the energy scale of 2~TeV.